dgoguerra/shell-mysql-dump-s3/readme.md

 ### Example usage

-To avoid giving credentials to the script, you can setup your `~/.my.cnf` file:
+To avoid giving MySQL credentials to the script, you can setup your `~/.my.cnf` file:

 ```